 Well, Google began to work at a much faster pace with changes as time went on.
 So then the focus shifts to SEO to clean it up to Google’s liking.
 Then, I wondered, “Should the focus go back to SEO vs social media?”

-Knowing when to change lanes is key!
+Knowing when to change lanes is key on any business highway.

 When one searches online for something they are ready to purchase or read about something.
 If they find what they are looking for you are golden, right?